matteo14c/HaploCoV/docs/source/data.rst

      - Asia / Thailand / Buriram
      - BA.5

-If your data were obtained from the GISAID EpiCoV database, according to the instructions provided above, all the requirements should be satisfied.
+If your data were obtained from the GISAID EpiCoV database and following to the instructions provided above, all the requirements should be satisfied.
-Please notice that however, that if any piece of data/columns indicated above (names **must be matched exactly**) is not found in your metadata table, execution of HaploCoV will halt and an error message will be raised.
+Please notice that however, if any piece of data/columns (names indicated above **must be matched exactly**) is not found in your metadata table, the execution of *addToTable.pl* will halt and an error message will be raised.
-This does not mean that HaploCoV can process only data from the GISAID EpiCoV database, but that is alternative repositories are sued, users must make sure that their metadata **have** column names consistent with those indicated above (see next sections).

 Nextstrain
 ==========